msradam/swarm-savvy-mcc-2025/slides.md

 # or
 brew install k6  # macOS
 # or
-go install go.k6.io/k6@latest  # Any platform with Go
+go install go.k6.io/k6@latest  # Any platform
 ```

 **Read the journey:**
 Medium: @msradam
 - "Swarming Stressed Servers" (Locust + z/OSMF)
 - "Ticks by Telnet" (py3270 plugin)
-- "Go-ing Native" (k6 porting process)
+- "Go-ing Native" (k6 porting)

-**Start small:** Pick one vendor test.
+**Start:** Pick one legacy test.
 Rewrite it.
 See the difference.

 ---